eadmaster/RetroHiscores/README.md

 This is a port of the [MAME hiscore plugin](https://github.com/borgar/mame-hiscores) for RetroArch and BizHawk.

-It allows saving and restoring hiscores for games listed in the datfile.
+It allows saving and restoring hiscores for the games listed in the [datfile](https://github.com/eadmaster/RetroHiscores/blob/master/console_hiscore.dat).

-> [!NOTE]
-> Only games with [builtin hiscores buffering](https://github.com/eadmaster/RetroHiscores/wiki/FAQs#can-you-track-hiscores-for-all-the-games) are supported currently.

 ## How to use